TSE-Systems/tse-analytics-docs/Writerside/topics/Variables.md

 Only variables selected here will be considered for the identification of outliers.
 The variable selection for outlier detection can be reset to the default (no variables selected) together with the aggregation mode selector by clicking **Reset** in the Variables widget.

-> **Warning**: Selecting **Remove outliers** will not only delete outlier values but the whole row (i.e. time bin) in the data set which contains one or more values detected as outliers.
+> **Important**: Selecting **Remove outliers** will not only delete outlier values but the whole row (i.e. time bin) in the data set which contains one or more values detected as outliers.
 > This means that values of all variables recorded at the same time point as the outlier are removed from the dataset as well.
 >
 > Therefore, it is recommended to only select the variable(s) for outlier detection which are used for subsequent analysis.